 On Friday, July 11th we were up late cooking and making preparations for Andrew’s high school graduation party that was going to happen the next day, Saturday July 12th.
 At the last minute, in true Andrew fashion, he decided to let me know via text he was going to a local concert with a couple of friends.
 We were a little aggravated since there was a lot to do and we needed his help in the morning to set up the tables at the lodge and to decorate.
 He assured me he would get up to help.
 I checked on Andrew about midnight asking if they were ok and on their way, it was getting late!
 About an hour later he responded to my text they were fine and yes, on their way.
 I fell asleep.
 Little did I know that would be the last time I would ever hear from my son.
 About 1:30 am I received the phone call that would change our lives forever….our friend and mother of the boy who was driving called to tell us the boys had been in a car crash, struck from behind by a drunk driver, the car rolled three times and Andrew was ejected.
 Her son, the driver and the passenger in the back seat were both ok but they were taking Andrew to Akron General Hospital.
 Sheer panic set in.
 When we got to the hospital they told us Andrew came in unresponsive, and they were “working on him”.
 The ER physician indicated he had a traumatic brain injury, which did not sink in right away.
 Not until they had to take him to surgery right away and remove part of his skull to relieve the pressure so that his brain could have room to swell.
 Even then, our hope was that he was young, healthy and strong and he would recover.
 Andrew he was hardly ever sick and never really got hurt.
 We watched him get tackled on the football field so many times and he would bounce right up!
 At first, we had no doubt that he would pull through and we would do anything for him to help him recover and to have him with us.
 Needless to say, we had to cancel the graduation party – family and friends helped to call all the guests, cancel the caterer, the cake at the bakery and the party store balloon order.
 Even though unconscious, I kept telling Andrew, it was ok…we would get through this and have his party when he wakes up and is feeling better.
 That day never came either.

 After a few days in the hospital, and a few complications, the doctors were finally able to schedule an MRI late Tuesday and we did not get the results until Wednesday morning.
 The neurologist told us that in addition to the brain trauma, Andrew had suffered strokes on both sides of his brain and over 75% of his brain was dead.
 There was no way for the live part of his brain to reroute to the parts that were dead.
 We were told who we knew as Andrew was gone.
 His entire personality, his ability to make new memories and so much more, had all been shut down.
 We had a second opinion from another neurologist, but he confirmed everything we were told.
 There was no hope.
 The rest of his brain and organs continued to shut down.
 Those were the hardest words ever spoken to us to hear that our Andrew was dying; there was nothing else they could do.
 When the nurses removed the tubes, we could see our son’s handsome face (our Dewie).
 Dewie was his nickname since he was little.
 We were told it could be minutes, days or weeks, no one knew.
 When he was off the machines he breathed on his own for one day, 24 hours.
 Even then, he was such a strong young man and we are so proud of him!
 Andrew took his last breath on July 19th, 2014.
 Just one month after his 18th birthday.
 We went from planning a high school graduation party to planning a funeral in the blink of an eye.
 Our whole lives shattered and changed because of one man’s irresponsible and reckless decision to drink and drive.
-After 11 car accidents since 1996, nine of which involved assured clear distance and a 4th DUI offense, the offender is now serving a 5-year sentence in an Ohio prison for aggravated vehicular homicide and a lifetime license suspension.
+After 11 car crashes since 1996, nine of which involved assured clear distance and a 4th DUI offense, the offender is now serving a 5-year sentence in an Ohio prison for aggravated vehicular homicide and a lifetime license suspension.
 How did this 40-year-old man even have a license?
 Besides the fact that his father is a prominent divorce attorney in our county and likely had something to do with his enabling, reduced sentences, etc., the laws in the state of Ohio are ridiculous when it comes to DUI/Repeat DUI offenders… The system here FAILED to keep our son safe on Ohio roads!
 Five years is not nearly enough time for taking a precious life – the life of our beloved son, brother, nephew, grandson and friend- OUR Andrew.

 We miss him beyond words every single day and he is always in our hearts and in our thoughts.
 Our lives will never be the same without him and we will spend a lifetime trying to pick up the pieces and figure out how we go on.
 Please don’t drive a vehicle under the influence of alcohol, drugs, or any kind of distraction for that matter.
 Don’t think for a moment that it can’t or won’t happen to you and put another family through this very situation.
 NO ONE should ever have to bury their child or any loved one as a result of such a senseless and preventable act.